NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - A transition made later
 - 2BB(B) ends sooner
 - 2BB(A)
-    - Comes out later
-    - Does ring combo
+    - Is 8A
 - 2BB(B) to 2BBB(B)
     - Transitions two frames faster
     - First hit has slightly more lift
+- 2BBB(B)
-- 2BBB(B) links into the second hit better
+    - Links into the second hit better
+    - Damages adjusted to 6+16 (from 10+12)
+    - Made a bounce instead of a knockdown
 - 2B(A) damage increased by 2
 - 2BA(B)
     - Has more lift